 PERFORMANCES WITHOUT EQUAL IN NEW ENGLAND

-Wurlitzer Pops is the programming series of the Eastern Massachusetts Chapter of the American Theatre Organ Society (EMCATOS).
+Wurlitzer Pops is the concert series curated by the Eastern Massachusetts Chapter of the American Theatre Organ Society (EMCATOS).
 Founded in 1956, EMCATOS has produced hundreds of programs, including concerts and silent films, in the greater Boston metropolitan area.

 THE WURLITZER STORY